cheese1/medusawiki/Qualities-Changes.md

 If you ONLY have qualities in the **Allowed** list (Or have a preset selected other than custom) it will also stop on the first match in this list and be considered a "_best_" match, and never be replaced with a better quality.

-If you have qualities in BOTH lists, it will accept any quality in the **Allowed** list, and continue looking for a better quality in the **Allowed** list, until it finds one in the **Preferred** list.
+If you have qualities in BOTH lists, it will accept any quality in the **Allowed** list, and continue looking for a better quality in the **Preferred** list, until it finds one.
+Once Medusa finds a match in the preferred list, it stops looking.